AndersDeath/diary2/000-current.md

 # 13 October - Friday - Yerevan - 379 day of immigration

 So, I finally understood how to resolve some queries to graphql.
 It's really cool and nice.
 I've been doing some preparations fo XU company.
 If everything is ok with visa I will start working with backend soon.
+Initially I was sceptic about